- Home

 Pack Out Service

-The City of Chowchilla offers pack-out services to customers in need of assistance with their solid waste containers (garbage, recycling, and green waste).
+The City of Chowchilla offers pack-out services to customers needing assistance with their solid waste containers (garbage, recycling, and green waste).
 Residents who qualify are physically unable to place their solid waste containers at the curb and have no other available resources to comply with the requirements.
-It is understood a doctor’s note or prescription form can be requested to verify the disability or limitations.
+It is understood that a doctor’s note or prescription form can be requested to verify the disability or limitations.
 Please fill out the Pack Out Service Application and submit it to the Finance Department for processing.

 Holiday Schedule and Christmas Tree Information